Random close packing fraction of bidisperse discs: theoretical derivation

-While the problem of the monodisperse RCP appears resolved for discs in $d=2$, many simulations and experiments are carried out on packings of two-size, or bidisperse, discs to minimize crystallization~\cite{ViBo72,Bietal86,OkOd04,Xuetal05,Koetal16,Br25}.
-Therefore, predicting $\Phi_{RCP}$ theoretically in such systems is, arguably, more useful.
-The bidisperse problem is more complex because, in addition to the difficulties of the infinite process parameter space and limiting order, $\Phi_{RCP}$ in such packings is not a number but a function of the disc sizes ratio, $D$, and the concentration of the smaller discs, $p$.
-Nevertheless, the approach developed for monodisperse packings paves the way to construct this more involved theory.
-Developing this approach is the main aim here.
-The following is limited to discs of $\left(1,D_{max}\right)$ in $d=2$, where $D_{max}=\sqrt{3}/(2-\sqrt{3})$ ensures no `rattlers' within enclosures of three large discs.
+While the prediction of $\phi_{RCP}$ appears reasonably resolved for monodisperse discs in $d=2$~\cite{Bl21}, to minimise crystallisation, many simulations and experiments are carried out on packings of bidisperse discs, e.g.,~\cite{ViBo72,Bietal86,OkOd04,Xuetal05,Koetal16,Br25}.
+Therefore, a prediction of $\phi_{RCP}$ in such systems is, arguably, more useful.
+The aim here is to derive the highest possible packing faction, $\phi_{RCP}$, of any disordered packing of bidisperse discs in $d=2$.
+This problem is more complex than the monodisperse one because, in addition to the aforementioned difficulties of the infinite-dimensional parameter space and minimising order, $\phi_{RCP}$ is not a number in bidisperse packings but rather a function of the disc sizes ratio, $D$, and the concentration of the smaller discs, $p$.
+The aim here is to generalise the approach developed in~\cite{Bl21} to address this more complex problem.

+Without loss of generality, it is sufficient to consider the size ratio of the two disc types, $D$, regarding the diameter of the smaller discs to be a unit length.
+The following analysis is limited to disc size ratios $1<D<D_{max}=\sqrt{3}/(2-\sqrt{3})$, with the value of $D_{max}$ ensuring that no `rattlers' can nestle within enclosures of three large discs.
+The concentration of the small discs is a relevant parameter, denoted by $p$ and the packings are assumed isotropic and very large.
+The latter assumption ensures that all possible structural configurations are realised within the packing and boundary corrections can be neglected.

-In the following, the COD is first defined and the advantages of using it are briefly reviewed.
-An exact upper bound on $\Phi_{RCP}$ is then derived as a function of $p$ and $D$.
-Next, the disorder criterion, developed in \cite{Bl21}, is extended and used to identify the range of $p(D)$, within which packings are assured to be disordered.
-An exact calculation of $\Phi_{RCP}(p,D)$ follows, based on the identification of the COD of the densest packing.
-The final result is a derivation of an exact lower bound on $\Phi_{RCP}(p,D)$.
-A summary of the results and a discussion conclude the paper. \\
+This paper's structure is the following.
+The COD is defined in the next section and its advantages are briefly described.
+An a-priori disorder criterion is then proposed, which makes it possible to identify the range of $p(D)$, within which bidisperse packings are assured to be disordered.
+In the following two sections, exact upper and lower bounds on $\phi_{RCP}(p,D)$ are derived.
+Confining the packings to the ranges that ensure disorder, the value of $\phi_{RCP}$ is then derived as a function of $p$ and $D$.
+The paper is concluded with a summary of the results and a discussion of potential uses and extensions. \\